-In this blog series, we will explore some tips to increase the buy-in and the effectiveness of a BBS program.
+Increasing buy-in and effectiveness of a BBS program requires three proven strategies: securing top-down leadership commitment, setting measurable monthly participation goals, and reinforcing positive safety behaviors through structured feedback.
+In this blog series, we will explore these tips to increase the buy-in and the effectiveness of a BBS program.
 We have spoken with industry professionals Joseph Braun, EHS Manager at Ferrara Candy Company; John Peoples, Global EHS Manager at Huntsman Corporation; and Chad Rasmussen, EHS Manager at Cardinal Health to get an insider look at how to manage an effective Behavior Based Safety management program.

-A BBS program looks at one main aspect of the workplace environment – people.
+A BBS program looks at one main aspect of the workplace environment — people.
 It may be a surprise to some, but people are the most valuable resource you have to combat unsafe work conditions.
-People equipped with the knowledge and confidence to make the right safety decisions could prevent more accidents than any protective equipment.
-But with something like a Behavior Based Safety program, it can sometimes be hard to monitor, better yet, understand the value these programs have.
+Workers equipped with the knowledge and confidence to make the right safety decisions can prevent more accidents than any single piece of protective equipment or engineering control.
+Under ISO 45001:2018, worker participation and consultation are not optional — they are foundational requirements for a functioning occupational health and safety management system.
+But with something like a Behavior Based Safety program, it can sometimes be hard to monitor, and harder still to understand, the full value these programs deliver.

 Build BBS Program Buy-in and Participation